-Manuscript assessment, developmental editing, copy-editing, proofreading, typesetting, permissions requests, project management, print buying, picture research, comparison of educational texts to curriculum specifications.
+Manuscript assessment, developmental editing, copy-editing, proofreading, typesetting, permissions requests, print buying, picture research, comparison of educational texts to curriculum specifications.

-Books, short stories, anthologies, essays, textbooks, website content, digital resources, workbooks.
+Books, anthologies, essays, textbooks, website content, digital resources, workbooks.

-Non-fiction (particularly history); fiction (general, science-fiction, mythology, fantasy and literary); memoir, biography and autobiography.
+Non-fiction (particularly history, memoir, biography and autobiography); fiction (general, supernatural, science-fiction, mythology, fantasy and literary)